Lie: The Love and Terror Cult: Background

 In 1968, Phil Kaufman, who had met Manson in prison, moved in briefly with Manson and his "Family".
 Kaufman continually urged Manson to record some of the songs that Manson had written.
 Over the summer of 1968, Manson attempted to construct an album with members of the Beach Boys.
 Carl and Brian Wilson co-produced about ten songs by Manson that he recorded at the Beach Boys' personal studio.
 These tapes remain unreleased, though the songs themselves may overlap with the material present on Lie: The Love and Terror Cult.
 In December 1968, the Beach Boys released their version of Manson's "Cease to Exist" as a single B-side, except the lyrics were changed and the title was altered to "Never Learn Not to Love", which angered Manson.

 In August 1969, members of the Manson Family committed several murders and were apprehended three months later.
 While Manson was being held on the charges, he told Kaufman "please put out my music".
 According to Kaufman, Manson phoned him five days a week, even though he was allowed only three phone calls per day.
 Manson was "very anxious for his music to be heard".

 Recording

 According to the album's original sleeve notes, Lie: The Love and Terror Cult was recorded primarily at Gold Star Studios on August 8, 1968, with track B3, "Sick City", recorded September 11, 1967 in an unspecified location.
 Overdubs were recorded on August 9, 1968 somewhere in Van Nuys, Los Angeles.
-2 tracks from the album, "Look at Your Game, Girl" and "Eyes of a Dreamer", were recorded in June 1967 at a demo session for Uni Records (a subsidiary of MCA).
-These 2 songs appeared on a privately pressed 45 rpm single and credited to "Silverhorn".
+Two tracks from the album, "Look at Your Game, Girl" and "Eyes of a Dreamer", were recorded in June 1967 at a demo session for Uni Records (a subsidiary of MCA).
+These 2 songs appeared on a privately pressed 45 rpm single credited to "Silverhorn".
 When Phil Kaufman was mastering the Lie LP, he had to take these 2 tracks from a copy of the 45, as the master tapes were already lost.